● OPEN SOURCEChidori — a TypeScript agent runtime · Apache 2.0

 02

-Run it or serve it
+Run it anywhere

 $ chidori serve agents/researcher.ts --port 8080